xypha/AHK-v2-scripts/README.md

 # AHK v2 scripts

-[AutoHotkey](https://github.com/Lexikos/AutoHotkey_L/) scripts with examples of commonly used commands, shortcut keys and several small functions for various applications, written in AHK v2.
+[AutoHotkey](https://github.com/Lexikos/AutoHotkey_L/) scripts with examples of commonly used commands, shortcut keys and several small functions for various uses, written in AHK v2.

-I'm not a programmer, but I am learning to script in AHK v2, slowly :)
+I'm not a programmer, but I am learning to script in AHK v2... slowly :)
 Any help would be appreciated.
-Any suggestions for improving the script code are welcome.
+Suggestions for improving the script code are welcome.

 -----------------
 ### Script No. 0 Template